 How to Recognize a Quack

 It is very difficult for methods and substances to graduate from #3 (investigative) to #1 (proven).
 That is because there is an institutional bias against them (fostered in large part by the pharmaceutical industry) and because there is scant funding for exhaustive research of substances that cannot be patented.
 The chiropractic profession is an example.
 This description of the profession by B. J. Palmer shows how unreasonable the attacks on these professionals are: “What Chiropractic does, is that it simply takes the handcuffs off Nature, as it were.
 By finding the particular vertebra that had shifted and restoring it to its natural position, the adjustment thus releases the natural flow of nerve impulse.
-When the maze of nerves, or Nature’s communication system, supplies the body with the energy it needs for wellbeing, you have health.”
+When the maze of nerves, or Nature’s communication system, supplies the body with the energy it needs for well-being, you have health.”

 If truly concerned about public welfare, “Quack-busters” should take off the blinders and own up to the fact that mainstream medicine is itself the number one cause of premature death in the US (Death by Medicine article).
 They would then promptly fill in the gaps in their knowledge by studying at a good naturopathic medical school like Bastyr University which is fully-accredited just like a state university medical school.